ghendrickx/ANNESI/README.md

 4TU.ResearchData.
 Software. [doi:10.4121/19307693](https://doi.org/10.4121/19307693).

 ### Version-control
-The neural network, and so the web-API, are subject to updates.
+The neural network, and so [`ANNESI-web`](https://github.com/ghendrickx/ANNESI-web), are subject to updates.
 These updates are reflected by different versions of the repository.

 ## License
 This repository is licensed under [`Apache License 2.0`](LICENSE).